Canopy Cover Assessment — Planning Applications & the New Draft BS5837

 What is a Canopy Cover Assessment?

 A canopy cover assessment quantifies the existing tree canopy on a development site and models how that canopy will change over time — both with and without the proposed development.
-It shows the existing baseline canopy as it stands today, how retained trees are projected to grow over the next 10, 20, and 30 years, the canopy lost through tree removals required by the development, the new canopy established through replacement planting, and the point at which new canopy growth equals and then exceeds the canopy lost — the breakeven point after which the development results in a net canopy gain.
+It shows the existing baseline canopy today, how retained trees are projected to grow over the next 10, 20, 30 years, the canopy lost through tree removals, the new canopy established through replacement planting, and the breakeven point at which new canopy growth equals and then exceeds canopy lost.

 New Draft BS5837 — Canopy Cover Becoming Standard

-Under the new draft BS5837 canopy cover assessment will become a standard requirement on all development sites — not just those where the LPA specifically requests it.
-The Tree Constraints Plan will be replaced by the ACOP which must illustrate projected future canopy growth, and all Arboricultural Impact Reports will be required to demonstrate no net loss of canopy cover over a 30-year assessment period.
+Under the new draft BS5837 the Tree Constraints Plan will be replaced by the Arboricultural Constraints and Opportunities Plan — ACOP — which must illustrate projected future canopy growth.
+All Arboricultural Impact Reports will be required to demonstrate no net loss of canopy cover over a 30-year assessment period.
+Canopy cover assessment will be standard on every development site — not just where the LPA specifically requests it.

-Urban Tree Management is already operating to this standard.
-Our canopy cover model is built to the new draft methodology, our ACOP plans show projected canopy growth at all four horizons, and our Arboricultural Impact Reports already incorporate the no net loss analysis that the new standard will require.
+Urban Tree Management is already operating to this standard — our ACOP plans show projected canopy at 10, 20, 30 year horizons and our Arboricultural Impact Reports already incorporate the no net loss analysis the new standard requires.
 When the new draft is published our clients will not need to change anything — we are already there.

 Canopy Cover Assessments & BS5837 Planning Packages — Greater Manchester, Lancashire & Cheshire